run-llama/crossposter/frontend/README.md

 * Threads support
 * Generate links to mentioned entities, maybe with previews, so it's easy to check you got the right ones
 * Make the UI prettier
+* Schedule posts and show them in a calendar (very large)